 Line item 40 Valuation Adjustment for Firm’s Own Debt Under Fair Value Option (FVO)

 List segments from which item was excluded in Footnote 9.
-List FR Y-9C, Schedule HC-I items from which this item is excluded in Footnote 27.
+In footnote 27, list FR Y-9C, Schedule HI items in which this amount is normally reported and has been excluded from in this reporting view.

 Line item 41 Goodwill Impairment

-Report amortization expense and impairment losses for other intangible assets, as defined in the FR Y-9C, Schedule HI, item 7.c.(1).
+Report impairment losses for goodwill, as defined in the FR Y-9C, Schedule HI, item 7.c.(1).

 Line item 42 Loss Resulting from Trading Shock Exercise (if applicable)